melchips/solid2obj/README.md

 Unsupported :

-* QUADS unsupported in OBJ files (using [blender](http://www.blender.org/), the option 'Triangulate Faces" has to be checked in the OBJ export options panel)
+* QUADS unsupported in OBJ files (using [blender](http://www.blender.org/), the option 'Triangulate Faces' has to be checked in the OBJ export options panel)
 * textures (solid files don't support them in their state)

 Limitation(s) :